MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-flexe-provider.md

         1. Search for **Flexe** and then select the connector.

-        1. Enter the following information: **Connection Name**: enter a name of your choice; **API Key**: enter the Flexe API key.
+        1. Enter the following information:
+            - **Connection Name**: Enter a name of your choice.
+            - **API Key**: Enter the Flexe API key.
 You can retrieve it by following the instructions [here](https://developer-sandbox.flexe.com/tokens).

         1. Save the connection.